 - 1. Validate and update the existing ESIA Study with the most current E&S impacts associated with the project; - 2.
-Ensure that the ESIA Study complies with the requirements of the latest Tanzanian environmental legislation and the World Bank Group E&S safeguard policies; - 3.
-Undertake relevant baseline studies in order to predict and analyze the potential E&S impacts associated with the project; and - Produce a draft ESIA Study report for review and consideration by TANESCO and the World Bank.
+To include ESIA study for segment of~4km long 330kV overhead transmission line (TL) from Tunduma Substation to TanZam Border - 3.
+Ensure that the ESIA Study complies with the requirements of the latest Tanzanian environmental legislation and the World Bank Group E&S safeguard policies; - 4.
+Undertake relevant baseline studies in order to predict and analyze the potential E&S impacts associated with the project; and - 5.
+Produce a draft ESIA Study report for review and consideration by TANESCO and the World Bank.